xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### __motor_enable_states__
 ```
-Motor enable state list, only available in socket way and enable_report is True
+Motor enable state list, only available in socket way and  enable_report is True and report_type is 'rich'
 Note:
     For a robot with a number of axes n, only the first n states are valid, and the latter are reserved.